The best French Onion Soup Recipe starts with the right onions and develops a hearty broth. Topped with cheesy toast.

 This recipe comes from America’s Test Kitchen and I should have just gone there first.
 They do all the research; testing several types of onions as well as coming up with the best cooking methods.
 I mean, they are the TEST kitchen.
 The success of this recipe is based on creating a deep, crusty caramelization with the onions, also known as fond.
-After following this recipe (courtesy of Christopher Kimball’s house guest from France), let me tell you how fond I am of onion-fond!
-(You knew I had to go there.)
+After following this recipe (courtesy of Christopher Kimball’s house guest from France), this is the best French onion soup I’ve tasted.

 The recipe requires a bit of pre-planning but it’s extremely easy.
 You do need to start early, and monitor it periodically until the active hands-on portion during step three of the printable recipe.